Yvonne-jw/Basic-Applied-research/README.md

 # Basic-Applied-research
-Here is the python scripe and sql code of basic &amp; applied research
+Here is the python scripe and sql code of basic and applied research